ZhaozzReal/DATTSS/README.md

 The explanation of each column is as follows:

  * genename: the HUGO gene symbol
- * first_exon_region： the genomic region of first exon region ranging from distal TSS to first exon end
+ * first_exon_region：the genomic region of first exon region ranging from distal TSS to first exon end
  * strand：the strand of given gene
  * Annotated_TSSs：all annotated TSSs within the first exon region
  * Proximal_TSS：the position of proximal TSS inferred by DATTSS based on joint RNA-seq read coverage level